A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: Discussion

 Furthermore, we performed a feasibility study for the model to investigate the effect of aging on contraction, contractures and discomfort in burn wound healing.
 We have chosen for four groups of patients in age classes: 0-15, 16-40, 41-70, 70+.
 We varied the parameters of the model according to observations from the literature, so that there was a variation between the groups of patients.
 We furthermore varied the parameters of the model using Karhunen-Lo{\'e}ve expansions, to model the heterogeneity of human skin, and in the framework of our Monte Carlo method we performed sampling from statistical distributions to assess the impact of uncertainty in the data on the behavior of contraction.
-The model is feasible for this approach, showing that contraction increases with age, that the maximum amount of contraction happens later in elderly people (showing delayed healing), that there is more contracture in elderly people, and that the variety of contracture formation is larger in elderly people than in children.
+The model is feasible for this approach, showing increased extent of contraction with age, a delayed maximum amount of contraction in elderly people (showing delayed healing), increased contracture in elderly people, and increased variety of contracture formation in elderly people compared to children.
 Next to these results, we see that the extent of discomfort is highly related to the contraction in wound healing.
 The figures show that there is a larger amount of discomfort in elderly patients and that the maximum discomfort is experienced significantly ($p<0.001$) earlier in younger children than in other age groups.